BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/Transparency_and_How_Meshes_Are_Rendered.md

 ## Things To Do And Not To Do

 - Make sure your alpha blended meshes do not intersect, as this will inevitably lead to render glitches.
-- Avoid having heavily stretched alpha blended meshes (i.e. large planes); since the center of its bounding sphere is used for depth sorting, doing this may result in a mesh being sorted as far away from the camera but actually closer to many other meshes.
+- Avoid having heavily-stretched alpha blended meshes (i.e. large planes); since the center of its bounding sphere is used for depth sorting, doing this may result in a mesh being sorted as far away from the camera but actually closer to many other meshes.
 - Use alpha test as much as possible; this may look perfect for a pixel art style, or if the transparent parts boundaries are straight horizontal or vertical lines.
-- To get rid of jagged edges on your alpha tested meshes, use anti-aliasing for your scene ([FxaaPostProcess](page.php?p=22431)); when using anti-aliasing, you can even disable the built-in smoothing of WebGL when creating the engine object:
+- To get rid of jagged edges on your alpha tested meshes, use anti-aliasing for your scene ([FxaaPostProcess](http://doc.babylonjs.com/tutorials/How_to_use_PostProcesses)); when using anti-aliasing, you can even disable the built-in smoothing of WebGL when creating the engine object:

 `engine = new BABYLON.Engine(canvas, false); // built-in smoothing will be disabled`

-This may help you with visible seams between meshes & other similar issues.
+This may help you with visible seams between meshes and other similar issues.

 - Do not forget to enable backface culling with alpha blended meshes!
 - Use rendering groups to have better control over the order in which your meshes are displayed.
 These are especially useful if you know that some meshes will be above others 100% of the time (for example, an overlayed UI drawn on top of the scene).